Quality Week: 5 days for engineers to solve the things that annoy them most

 New and improved

-At Rippling, Hack Week and Quality Week are companion events that run six months apart.
+At Rippling, Hack Week and Quality Week are complementary events that run six months apart.
 “Something our CEO Parker Conrad always emphasizes is that speed and quality are not a tradeoff,” Albert said. ”We want to do both.”
 Setting aside a dedicated week for each helps us honor that dual commitment.

 Handy product refinements